 - Have Formal Service Level Agreements

 - Times of Operation/time of maintenance

 - Guaranteed levels of performance

 - Software levels

 - General agreement, not one for each server.

-- On-line server request form

 - Help desk

-- Announcement bulletins

 Have Written processes to follow

 - For cloning a new server

 - For fixing a damaged boot disk

 - For upgrading software

 - Adding disks, using LVM, etc.